 This baffling issue of the mind-boggling magnitude of the universe and starlight reaching Earth puzzles us nowadays and is being used by the forces of spiritual Darkness to cast doubt on the truth of the Genesis account.
 Even though astronomical science has only a dim understanding about the mechanics of the cosmos, it seems astronomers’ speculations have had an odd way of becoming fact in the minds of the public.

-Science theorists can be tempted to leave an impression of brilliance in the minds of others, to get pulled in by that desire to appear knowledgeable rather than to humbly admit they don’t know all the answers.
+Science theorists, attracted perhaps by the desire to appear knowledgeable, can be tempted to leave an impression of brilliance in the minds of others, rather than to humbly admit they don’t know all the answers.

 These misleading speculations might be amusing were it not for the fact that we are losing our appreciation for “the heavens… the skies”, which are supposed to “declare the glory of God” and “proclaim the work of His hands.”
 (Psalm 19:1, NIV) The cosmos is the “work of His hands”.
 It’s not something that came together by itself.
 The cosmos is God’s way of reminding us of His awesome grandeur and power.
 How sad in our modern day that we are losing that wonder and appreciation of what the Almighty has done.

 Our difficulty nowadays stems from the fact that our cultural and educational heritage has convinced us that the universe is eternal, or at least has been around for untold millions and billions of years while Earth and its life forms slowly came into being.
 For the world of academia, it is essential to promote this idea.
 There is so much that is unexplainable in gradual evolution theory that it’s handy to encourage the belief in great long ages of prehistory – because, of course, the presumption is, if there’s “so much time”, why then anything can happen.